este/este/README.md

 ## Tips and Tricks and Lips and Tits

-- With immutable global app state, you don't need IoC container so bad.
-DI is workaround for state passing.
+- With global immutable app state, you don't need IoC container so bad.
+DI is workaround for passing state.
 - With global immutable state and cursors and PureRenderMixin in Este, you don't need React component wrappers like omniscientjs or om.
--

 ## Credit